ldallap/ldallap.github.io/_pages/climb.md

 **Projects**
 * 7a+/5.12a; _Chapas negras_, 24/01/03 - Font-freda, Gelida/ES.
   Beautiful route.
 The crux is in the middle of the route just before getting to the "big eye".
-There are like 3 small crimps that you need to cross before getting to a jug on the left, inside the "big eye".
-From there the route is done.
-To get to the chain, after the last quickdraw, you need to go through the right.
+There are 3 small crimps that you need to cross before getting to a jug on the left, inside the "big eye".
+From there the route is about endurance, with no hard moves in what follows next.
+After the last quickdraw before the chain, you go through the right.
 Once on the top, you do a small traverse to the left and clip the chain.